tremby/vubat/README.md

 	vubat

-no arguments, no parameters, nothing
+There are no arguments or options.

 You may want to put it in your `~/.xinitrc` or other window manager startup script backgrounded, like